WhistlingZephyr/WhistlingZephyr.github.io/content/posts/cheat-sheets-for-programmers.md

 #### I. `chmod` Calculator

 Cheat.sh has a handy `chmod` calculator.
-Try the following for example:
+Try the following for example which gives you a nice colored output describing the permissions:

 ```sh
 curl https://cht.sh/chmod/755
 ```

-As you can see, it gives you a nice colored output describing the permissions.
 If you're using the CLI client, you can also type:

 ```sh
 cht.sh chmod 755